chipmuenk/pyfda/README.md

     >> python setup.py install

-or run it where you have installed the python source files using (for testing / development)
+or just create a link to where you have copied the python source files (for testing / development) using

     >> python setup.py develop

 #### Executing
-In both cases, start scripts `pyfdax` and `pyfdax_noterm`are created in `<python>/Scripts`.
+In both cases, the start script `pyfdax` has been created in `<python>/Scripts` which should be in your path.
+So, simply start pyfda using

+    >> pyfdax

 For development, you can also run pyFDA using

     In [1]: %run -m pyfda.pyfdax :# IPython or
     >> python -m pyfda.pyfdax    # plain python interpreter

-or files from pyFDA using e.g.
+or individual files from pyFDA using e.g.

     In [2]: %run -m pyfda.input_widgets.input_pz    # IPython or
     >> python -m pyfda.input_widgets.input_pz  # plain python interpreter